run-ai/docs/docs/Researcher/cli-reference/runai-logs.md

 >  Stream the logs.

 #### --pod | -p
 >  Specify a specific pod name.
 When a Job fails, it may start a couple of times in an attempt to succeed.
 The flag allows you to see the logs of a specific instance (called 'pod').
-Get the name of the pod by running `runai describe workload <workload-name>`.
+Get the name of the pod by running `runai describe job <job-name>`.

 #### --instance (string) | -i (string)
 >  Show logs for a specific instance in cases where a Job contains multiple pods.